 Seeking treatment for anxiety or depression but looking for a natural approach?
-Acupuncture and Traditional Chinese Medicine is an effective and natural treatment for anxiety and depression, and can be very helpful in calming panic attacks, releasing trauma stored in the body, aiding sleep, lifting energy and mood, and assisting you to make positive changes in your lifestyle to allow you to manage and overcome this very serious condition.
+Acupuncture and Traditional Chinese Medicine can be helpful in calming panic attacks, aiding sleep, lifting energy and mood, and assisting you to make positive changes in your lifestyle to allow you to manage and overcome this very serious condition.
 Contact us to book your treatment today, or read on to find out more…

 Anxiety and depression can be debilitating.
 It can stand between you and your ability to enjoy a ‘normal’ life, in which you can function without having to battle emotions that are often exhausting and overwhelming.
 Thankfully, when you’re looking for treatment (and it’s always better to address things sooner than later), there are many options out there to help you on your way.
 If you are interested in a natural approach, Acupuncture and Chinese Medicine have a lot to offer, be it in conjunction with medication, other therapies, or as a stand-alone treatment.
 Scientific research has shown that Acupuncture eases anxiety as it acts on the area of the brain that reduces sensitivity to pain and stress, as well as promotes relaxation and deactivation of the ‘analytical’ brain, responsible for anxiety and worry (Hui 2010).